ut-astria/orbdetpy/docs/file_formats.md

  "InitialTLE" : Array of 2 TLE strings which may me provided instead of InitialState.

- "InitialStateFrame" : Reference frame for InitialState.
-Valid values are ["GCRF", "EME2000", "ITRF"];
-                       defaults to "EME2000".

  "InertialFrame" : Inertial reference frame to use for propagation and all state vector outputs.
 Valid
                    values are ["GCRF", "EME2000"]; defaults to "EME2000".